 Fergus Temporada is a visual artist who teaches at Cascade K-8 in Shoreline.
 He graduated from Seattle Pacific University with a BA in Art: Emphasis in Studio Arts and a K-12 Art Certification.
 This past school year was his fourth year at Cascade teaching different mediums: watercolor, acrylic, mixed media, ceramics, sculpture, printmaking, digital photography, digital art, and video art.
 Born in the Philippines, Fergus immigrated to Shoreline.
 He is proud to be a Shoreline School District alumnus too.

-CREATION STATION with ELSA & LAURA: Every camper will take this class– both kids and teens alike will create and play in this open studio concept with multiple stations focusing on Fiber Arts and Collage.
+Every camper will take this fun, free choice class– both kids and teens alike will create and play in this open studio concept with multiple stations focusing on Fiber Arts and Collage.
 We’ll explore basic hand sewing, spool knitting, weaving, felting, knitting, beading, fabric painting and paper creations.
 Bring your imagination and learn the tools and techniques for your own one-of-a-kind creations!

 Laura Caley learned her textile skills from both her mother and home economic classes taught in middle and high school.
 She also loves to copycat DiY blog creations.
 Laura holds a Bachelor’s degree in Applied Sciences in Nursing and also serves as our camp nurse.

-Rachel Street caught the acting bug at the tender age of six, when she was cast in a major motion picture, and she’s been acting and directing ever since.
+Rachel Street caught the acting bug at the tender age of 6, and she’s been acting ever since.
 She has worked at Paramount Pictures in Los Angeles, taught and directed in numerous theaters in Costa Rica, Hawaii, Vermont and Seattle.
-She is currently the drama teacher at Rainier Beach High School.
-Also a professional photographer, with more than twenty years of experience, Rachel shoots events, weddings, families, and portraits.
-Her high school students won first place in short film for the State of Washington in 2016.
-Theater and film are her passion.
+A resourceful and dynamic teacher, she is the drama and film teacher at Rainier Beach High School.

 Absences: Tuition adjustments for absences during the camp will not be made.